 “Using [my personality] to serve my soul – and making sure the two were aligned – changed the way I did everything.
 I suddenly recognized all the times I’d gotten off track by letting my personality rule.
 I started to notice that the degree to which I ever felt unhappiness, discomfort, or despair was in direct proportion to how far I let myself stray from the seat of the soul.”

 This is huge.
 In other words, my unhappiness, discomfort, and despair (and in this case, anger) comes from allowing my personality (“outside me”) to speak a different truth than my soul (“inside me.”)
 This revelation helped me to realize that the reason I was so angry was because I was expecting other people to take care of me in the way that I am supposed to be taking care of myself.

 Because I wasn’t taking responsibility for my OWN well-being, I was tasking OTHER PEOPLE with that responsibility, and becoming angry when they failed.
 How dare my friend try to convince me to go, knowing (because I had sort-of, kind-of hinted) that I didn’t want to?
 How dare my family member repeatedly ask me to do something when I’d already tried (in a wishy-washy, unclear way,) to make it known I didn’t want to?
 How dare someone ask me for something they ought to KNOW (through clairvoyance, perhaps?) will inconvenience me?!
 These people were not looking out for my best interests!!!
-And, well, if I wasn’t going to look out for my OWN best interests, then surely SOMEONE–especially my friends and family (without any real knowledge of how I actually felt)–ought to!
+And, well, if I wasn’t going to look out for my OWN best interests, then surely SOMEONE–especially my friends and family–ought to!
 Because, you know, that makes perfect sense.

 With this revelation came the realization that the solution to my anger is a simple one: